Parameterized Algorithms for Locally Minimal Defensive Alliance: FPT algorithm for Locally Minimal Defensive Alliance parameterized by

 \begin{claim} If there exists a defensive alliance $D$ such that $D \cap \bigcup\limits_{i=0}^{k+2} L_{i} = S'$ and $S'$ is a valid guess then there exists a connected locally minimal defensive alliance $S$ of size at least $k$ and it can be obtained in polynomial time. \end{claim}

-\proof Run Algorithm \ref{algo1} on $D$; it will return a locally minimal defensive alliance $S$.
+{\it Proof of Claim:} Run Algorithm \ref{algo1} on $D$; it will return a locally minimal defensive alliance $S$.
 As $S'$ is a valid guess, the vertices in $S' \cap \bigcup\limits_{i=0}^{k-1} L_{i} $ are crucial and hence will not be removed by Algorithm \ref{algo1}.
 Thus $S$ is a connected locally minimal defensive alliance of size at least $k$.
+This proves the claim.

 Now we see how to find a defensive alliance $D$ such that $D \cap \bigcup\limits_{i=0}^{k+2} L_{i} = S'$ and $S'$ is a valid guess.
 We begin with the set $D'' = S' \bigcup\limits_{i=k+3}^{d-1} L_{i}$.
 Note that $D''$ may not be a defensive alliance.
 We keep removing the unprotected vertices from $D''$ until all the vertices are protected.
 Let $D'$ be the defensive alliance obtained by this method.
 Note that $D'$ may not be a connected defensive alliance.
 Now, consider the connected defensive alliance $D$ obtained from $D'$ by taking the connected component in $G[D']$ containing $v$.
 Note that the vertices of $C=D\cap \bigcup\limits_{i=0}^{k-1} L_{i}$ are crucial in $D$ and as otherwise we can confirm that our guess is wrong.
 Due to Lemma \ref{cruciallemma}, execution of Algorithm \ref{algo1} on $D$ generates a locally minimal defensive alliance containing $C$.
 Since $G[C]$ is connected, we will obtain a connected locally minimal defensive alliance containing $C$ and therefore containing $v$ as well.
-Since $|C|\geq k$, we obtain a connected locally minimal defensive alliance of size at least $k$, containing $v$.
+Since $|C|\geq k$, we obtain a connected locally minimal defensive alliance of size at least $k$, containing $v$. \\